-A medical practitioner is a health care professional authorized by law to practice as a medical practitioner.
-In this guide, we identify the medical expenses that have to be certified by a medical practitioner to be eligible.
-To view the list of professionals who are considered to be medical practitioners, go to canada.ca/taxes-medical-expenses-practitioners.
+In this guide, we identify the medical expenses that have to be certified by a medical practitioner.
+Medical practitioners include a wide range of individuals in the medical profession, such as doctors, pharmacists, and nurses.
+To view the list of practitioners who can certify medical expenses, go to canada.ca/taxes-medical-expenses-practitioners.